Fortunately, there are plenty of other ways to shop smartly throughout the year. We’ll tell you about those, the worst times to buy, and more.

 Some exceptions to this timing are when holiday incentives continue early into the following month, like New Year’s Day and sometimes Memorial Day.

 Saturday is a popular time to shop for a car for obvious reasons: most people work during the week when the dealership is open.
-It’s hard to get a good deal on a car when the sales staff is busy, and the finance office is bottlenecked.
+Getting a good deal on a car is hard when the sales staff is busy and the finance office is bottlenecked.
 Not only does the salesperson not have a lot of time to give you undivided attention, but if you don’t buy the car you’re looking at, someone else likely will.
-These factors combined make it tough to get a good deal on a car on a busy Saturday.
+These factors make it tough to get a good deal on a car on a busy Saturday.

 TIP: Did you know you can search for a new or used car by budget?